nathanmarz/storm/README.md

 **N.B.:** References can only be used after (below) the object they point to has been declared.

 ####Properties
-In addition to calling contructors with different arguments, Flux also allows you to configure components using JavaBean-like setter methods and fields declared as `public`:
+In addition to calling constructors with different arguments, Flux also allows you to configure components using JavaBean-like setter methods and fields declared as `public`:

 ```yaml